goat-package/goat/plugin.md

 > **Note 3:** The print part is to be used only for debugging purpouses.
 The printing format might change in the future.

 #### `receive`
+The `receive` statement is used to receive a message.
+It has two possible syntaxes: